-Under the terms of the 2016 Plan, a maximum of 5,348,613 shares may be issued under the 2016 Plan.
-Except as provided in the preceding sentence, the shares reserved for issuance under the 2016 Plan shall be subject to adjustment as provided in the 2016 Plan.
+A maximum of 7,848,616 shares may be issued under the 2016 Plan.
+Except as provided in the preceding sentence, the shares reserved for issuance under the 2016 Plan are subject to adjustment as provided in the 2016 Plan.
 Shares deliverable under the 2016 Plan may consist of authorized and unissued shares or treasury shares.
-The following shares of Common Stock will again become available for awards under the 2016 Plan: shares subject to an award granted under the 2016 Plan that remain unissued upon cancellation or termination of the award for any reason; shares of restricted stock granted under the 2016 Plan that are forfeited; shares in respect of an award that is settled for cash without delivery of shares to the grantee; and shares tendered or withheld to satisfy the grant or exercise price or tax withholding obligation pursuant to any award granted under the 2016 Plan.
+The following shares of common stock will again become available for future awards under the 2016 Plan: shares subject to an award granted under the 2016 Plan that remain unissued upon cancellation or termination of the award for any reason, shares of restricted stock granted under the 2016 Plan that are forfeited, and shares in respect of an award that is settled for cash without delivery of shares to the grantee.
+However, shares tendered or withheld to satisfy the grant or exercise price or tax withholding obligation pursuant to any award granted under the 2016 Plan will not be available for future awards.